 First-of-its-kind map of the mouse nose reveals surprises about the sense of smell

 Scientists have created the first comprehensive map of smell receptors in the mouse nose, revealing that these receptors are organized into precise, banded patterns rather than being randomly distributed.
-The spatial organization aligns with corresponding regions in the brain's olfactory bulb, suggesting a coordinated sensory map.
-The study identifies retinoic acid as a key molecule guiding receptor placement.
-These findings challenge previous assumptions about how the sense of smell is structured and may inform research on human olfaction and smell-related disorders.
+This spatial organization challenges previous assumptions about how the sense of smell functions.
+The findings provide new insights into olfactory biology using advanced techniques like single-cell sequencing and spatial transcriptomics.

 Opening excerpt (first ~120 words) tap to expand

-Health Neuroscience First-of-its-kind map of the mouse nose reveals surprises about the sense of smell News By Payal Dhar published 28 April 2026 A new map shows how smell receptors in the mouse nose are precisely organized into tight bands based on type.
-When you purchase through links on our site, we may earn an affiliate commission.
+Health Neuroscience First-of-its-kind map of the mouse nose reveals surprises about the sense of smell A new map shows how smell receptors in the mouse nose are precisely organized into tight bands based on type.
+By Payal Dhar published 28 April 2026 in News When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.
 This microscope photo of a cross section of a mouse nose shows scent-sensing neurons in green, as well as dying neurons in red.

 …